hotschedules/gettingstarted/docs/rbc-cli.md

 #### publish-app

-Publishes the app to the cloud.
+Publishes the app to the namespace specified by the environment.
 This command must be run in the app folder.

+Notes:

+* Publish-ready app files must be located in a /www folder in the root of the app directory so that the publish-app command can zip it up and send it to the cloud.
+* Need to have version, name, profile, and title specified in the package.json when publishing (use the app metadata commands and profile commands above to do this).
+* LICENSE, index.html, and package.json are required and must be located in the root of the app directory.
+* Only users with the admin profile are allowed to publish apps.
+* Max zip file size is 20mb.
+* Max number of files is 1024.
+* On publish, the cloud creates the profile specified by the package.json's profile definition and then assigns the profile to the developer who published the app.

 ##### Signature